ALTrijssenaar/Demo/solution/ConsoleApp/README.md

 - MAke sure all class files are in theri own file with the same name as the class
 - Use dependency injection
 - Use the Mediatr pattern
+- Make sure that the application can be executed from VS Code and Visual Studio as a solution

 ## Sample Usage